sheory/sheory/README.md

 **About Me**

 Hello! 👋 I’m Sheory Machado Martins, a Software Engineer skilled in backend and frontend development with Python, Flask, FastAPI, and React.js.

+👩‍💻 I'm current mid level developer at Zenvia.

-At Zenvia, I enhance system performance and lead refactoring initiatives.
-I’m also delving into data science, focusing on data analysis and predictive modeling.
-My goal is to continuously evolve and apply my skills to impactful projects, while sharing knowledge and collaborating with others.
+📊 I’m also delving into data science, focusing on data analysis and predictive modeling.

 <br/>